Theodo-UK/nestjs-admin/docs/custom-authentication.md

 import { TypeOrmModule, getRepositoryToken } from '@nestjs/typeorm'
 import { Repository } from 'typeorm'

-export const UserCredentialValidator = {
+export const adminCredentialValidator = {
   imports: [TypeOrmModule.forFeature([User])], // will make the User repository available for injecting
   inject: [getRepositoryToken(User)], // injects the User repository in the factory
   useFactory: (userRepository: Repository<User>) => {